Salted Mixed Nut Butter Chocolate Chunk Cookies were supposed to be Salted Tahini Chocolate Chunk Cookies, but things went awry.

 I had this grand plan to compare the The New York Times Salted Tahini Chocolate Chip Cookies to David Lebovitz’s version, but after gathering all the ingredients, I discovered the tahini had gone bad.
 Uh oh!
 It was time for Plan B, which turned out to be Trader Joe’s Mixed Nut Butter.

-I am a big fan of Trader Joe’s Mixed Nut Butter, so it will be a sad day when they discontinue it (and they always do, don’t they?)
+I am a big fan of Trader Joe’s Mixed Nut Butter, so it will be a sad day when they discontinue it (so far they haven’t!!)
 But for now I’ll just keep buying it and enjoying the feeling that I’m getting a wider variety of nutrients from the mix of nuts.
 Almonds, cashews, walnuts, Brazil nuts, hazelnuts and macadamia nuts — they’re all in there.
 It’s not a sweet spread, so sometimes I add a little honey.
 I also chop up extra Brazil nuts and swirl them in too (selenium!).

 But back to the cookies.

 They turned out quite lovely!
-How they compare with the salted tahini variety will remain a mystery because I don’t see myself buying tahini again for a while.
+How they compare with the salted tahini variety will remain a mystery because I don’t see myself buying tahini again for a while Update: (now I buy Soom or Baron’s).
 For now, these will do.
 They’re not too sweet, have scraggly tops, they brown nicely, and have a texture that’s not exactly soft, but not crunchy.
 It’s similar to a peanut butter cookie texture, but firmer.
 For these cookies I suggest adding an “accent” nut.
 Pecans work well, but any nut will do.
 Also, adding coarse salt or coarse sugar makes the texture and flavor even more interesting.
 And finally, you can really pack these with chocolate.
 The dough is fairly sturdy and not super sweet, so the more chocolate the better.

 Mixed Nut Butter Chocolate Chunk Cookies